 To verify NordVPN's P2P support, we connected to three countries and tried downloading torrents.
 In each case we connected and downloaded files as expected, with no performance or other issues.

 Is there anything else that makes NordVPN a good choice for torrenting?

 Along with its direct P2P support, NordVPN has a number of other features which could make it a smart choice for those using torrents.
-There's its strict no logging policy, multiple layers of DNS and traffic leak protection, payment via Bitcoin and other cryptocurrencies, and privacy extras including Double VPN and Onion Over VPN.
+There's its strict no logging policy (verified by audit), multiple layers of DNS and traffic leak protection, payment via Bitcoin and other cryptocurrencies, and privacy extras including Double VPN and Onion over VPN.